peterleng/spring/README.md

 ## Results Information

 Elasticsearch provides some information for the query, as the total number of hits or time taken.
-Bouncy's results collections have methods for easily accessing that information.
+SpringSearch's results collections have methods for easily accessing that information.

 ```php
 $products = Product::search($params);